My blog posts likely contain affiliate links, including for the Amazon Associates program.

 - Stargazing (Optional)

-Here are more details on each of those activities and how to do them.
+Here are more details on each of those activities and how to include them in your Joshua Tree day trip.

 Watch Sunrise in Cholla Cactus Garden